-CTEPH is the result of multiple or recurrent blood clots in the lung, also known as pulmonary embolism (PE).
-The clot(s) and resulting scar tissue limit the blood flow to the arteries in the lungs, leading to PH, strain and eventually failure of the right side of the heart.
+CTEPH is the result of multiple or recurrent blood clots in the lungs, also known as pulmonary embolism (PE).
+The clot(s) and resulting scar tissue limit the blood flow to the arteries in the lungs, leading to PH, strain and eventually failure of the right-side of the heart.
 While all types of PH share some common characteristics, there are certain differences that occur with CTEPH.
 It is not the same of other forms, such as the more commonly known pulmonary arterial hypertension (PAH).

 Adapted from a patient education brochure produced by Patient and Family Education Program.

 © University Health Network, Patient and Family Education